gamblevore/speedie/Documentation/OptimisationTricks.md

 ### Linked Lists Are Faster Than Arrays!

-Linked lists, are (usually) faster than arrays!
-Depending on what you are doing, of course, and assuming linear access.

-In general, object arrays are rarely the most optimal approach.

-In speedie, the linked-list class is simply called "[List](lists.md)".
+In speedie, the linked-list class is simply called "[`List`](lists.md)".
+(The "[`message`](message.md)" class is based on [`List`](lists.md).)

+So... lists are faster than arrays.
+This depends on a few things:

+    * That it makes sense at all
+    * Linear access
+    * You need only 1 list.

+In these cases, a list should be faster.

 For example, in Speedie, I have a few lists of "messages" (parsed Jeebox) that need later processing.
 I remove them from whereever they were... and place them on a list.
 This list, I can later process.
 This saves me from having to create an array to store things that need later processing.

 The nice thing about linked-lists, is that the next (or prev, parent and child) items are all directly accessable.
-Whereas for processing an array, three extra memory reads must occur to get the next item, which is slower.
+Whereas for processing an array, two extra memory locations must be visited, to get the next item.
 Plus you need two extra variables to check (the array itself, and the array index).

-Again... don't blindly do this.
-You'll slow your code and blame me.
-Just do it where it makes sense.
-If the object never made sense to be a list in the first place, don't do it!
+Again... don't blindly convert arrays to lists.
+In fact, don't blindly do anything.
+If you are a blind-doer... don't blame me for anything you ever do.

+I'm not telling you what to do.
+Unless it comes from within it won't be helpful.